alphagov/paas-team-manual/source/team/orientation.html.md

 # [BOSH](http://bosh.io/).
 It deploys Cloud Foundry and other things. | [A guide to using BOSH](http://mariash.github.io/learn-bosh/)  | [What problems does BOSH solve?](http://bosh.io/docs/problems.html)
 # Cloud Foundry, for those managing it | | [Cloud Foundry presentation, written by the team](https://docs.google.com/presentation/d/1LkR4Y3jLBQ8uskKeLIyKtSKDoutnAvty-vSSGfVNXZU/view), an [older presentation from before the move to Diego archecture](https://docs.google.com/presentation/d/1sZH1Nn_GiYfpBtT6br_AnZn_dynLzvYizJ9aQ4Zc1Ww/view)
 # Terraform | The terraform [intro](https://www.terraform.io/intro/index.html) | The intro also covers key concepts.

-## Communicating with Hand Signals

-We use hand signals at our meetings to help make them more productive and accessible for every person on the team.
-You can find out more about how this works in practice by reading [our blog post][].

 [our blog post]: https://gds.blog.gov.uk/2016/10/07/platform-as-a-service-team-takes-even-handed-approach-to-meetings/